ajit77shinde/puppeteer-demo/README.md

 ###### Api calls
 - get the categegories
-- get the details og categories
+- get the details of categories
 - get the specific categories
 - login